CLEVELAND HOPKINS INTERNATIONAL AIRPORT

 Cleveland Municipal Airport, or Cleveland Airport (it would not be called Cleveland Hopkins until 1951), was host to a number of aviation milestones:

-• Oldest municipally owned airport in the U.S. (1925)
+• One of the first municipally owned airports in the U.S. (1925)

-• First air freight system (1925)
+• Early air freight system (1925)

 • First airport control tower (1929)

-• First scheduled interstate passenger service (1927)
+• Early scheduled interstate passenger service (1927)

-• First passenger terminal building (1929)
+• One of the first passenger terminal buildings (1929)

 • First commercial airport to host the National Air Races (1929)